Most Common Facebook Ad Mistakes To Avoid - Lebesgue: AI CMO Skip to content

 When talking about the ad creative and ad copy, we can’t forget about emojis.

-Emojis can definitely make your ad seem more friendly and engaging, and less like you’re trying to sell something.
+Emojis can make your ad seem more friendly and engaging, and less like you’re trying to sell something.
 And we all know that the more organic your ad looks, the better.

 The first ad had no description at all, the second one had the five-star emoji (⭐⭐⭐⭐⭐) and the third one mentioned “free shipping”.